-This beautiful island is also full of splendor when it comes to Canarian cuisine, you will not need to venture too far until you stumble upon something quaint, offering mouth watering deliciousness.
+This beautiful island is also full of splendour when it comes to Canarian cuisine, you will not need to venture too far until you stumble upon something quaint, offering mouth-watering deliciousness.
 The menu I am sure will be quite extensive, the Spanish sure know how to tantalize our tastes buds.
-Whether you are a seafood addict or prefer to go with a 18oz T bone steak rest assured you will have many side dishes to compliment your meal.
+Whether you are a seafood addict or prefer to go with an 18oz T bone steak rest assured you will have many side dishes to compliment your meal.
 And not let’s forget the wine, definitely view the generous wine list all Spanish restaurants have to offer to add to your perfect dining out experience.